The Legacy of Great Leaders

 The Lee House, where Lee lived until his death in 1870, is the private residence of the current university president.

-The elusiveness of Stonewall Jackson hits home as you gaze at his bullet-torn raincoat, which hangs behind glass in the entrance way of the VMI Museum.
+The elusiveness of Stonewall Jackson hits home as you gaze at his bullet-torn raincoat, which hangs behind glass at the VMI Museum.
 The Confederate general was wearing the coat the night he was mortally wounded by friendly fire.
-His horse, Little Sorrell, stands nearby on exhibit.
+His horse, Little Sorrel, is also on exhibit.

 The preservation of these artifacts reinforces Jackson's legend, which can seem at odds with his pre-war persona.
 While at VMI, Jackson was an unpopular and ineffective professor.
 But after his successful 1862 Shenandoah Valley campaign, his military genius was undisputed.
 And his nickname?
 He earned it during the Battle of First Manassas when he held his position in the face of enemy fire like an immovable stonewall.

 Learn more about his home life at the Stonewall Jackson House in downtown Lexington.
-His tomb in Oak Grove Cemetery (formerly Stonewall Jackson Memorial Cemetery) is a popular stop on guided tours of the city.
+His tomb in Oak Grove Cemetery is a popular stop on guided tours of the city.

 George C. Marshall